Powered by Coverage.com (NPN: 19966249)

 4.2

-Travelers offers a bundling discount that allows customers average savings of 10 percent on auto and 12 percent on home insurance.
+Travelers offers a bundling discount that allows customers to save on home and auto insurance.
 While Travelers doesn't serve every state, its wide network of independent agents provides personalized coverage to many U.S. residents.
 Despite its A+ (Excellent) financial strength rating from AM Best, potential customers should be aware that Travelers ranked third to last in the J.D.
 Power home insurance study.

-• Bundling allows for up to 10 percent off auto insurance and 12 percent off home insurance
+Bundling allows for discounts off auto insurance and home insurance

 How does a home and auto insurance bundle work?